 In many cases, employers adopted corporate Defined Benefit Plans several decades ago.
 As a result, Plan sponsors, in general, used mortality tables available at the time of Plan adoption.
 However, since that time, life expectancy has improved significantly.
 Additionally, interest rates have decreased.
 Many Defined Benefit Plans, as a result, tend to use higher mortality and interest rates for their actuarial equivalence than “current” rates.

 What is the impact of higher life expectancy as it relates to actuarial equivalence in a Defined Benefit Plan?
 As mentioned, Defined Benefit Plans using older mortality tables tend to have lower spousal survivor and early retirement benefits than Plans using current mortality tables.
 On the other hand, these Plans also tend to have higher late retirement benefits than Plans using a “current” basis.

 Interestingly, the impact of falling interest rates is more nuanced than the effect of lower mortality rates.
-For example, using current “market” interest rates actually produces lower spousal survivor benefits than the higher interest rates used in many corporate Defined Benefit Plans.
+For example, using lower interest rates actually produces lower spousal survivor benefits than higher interest rates.
 Thus, when it comes to spousal survivor benefits, the impact of reflecting longer life expectancy is offset to some degree by the effect of reflecting lower interest rates.